Friday, 25 October 2024

 And another half-timbered shed that was rebuilt from a very old Pola kit

-The locoshed has a small coaling stage and a flammable store.
+The locoshed has a small coaling stage and a water crane.

 Details such as a water tap outside the locoshed and inside the lean-to